stople/x16-smc-bootloader/README.md

 4     | Reserved
 5     | Error, overwriting bootloader section

-The firmware flash memory are will be erased on the 8th successful commit, just before writing the first 64 bytes to flash memory.
+The firmware flash memory is erased on the 8th successful commit, just before writing the first 64 bytes to flash memory.

 ## Command 0x82 = Reboot (master write)